BOUGIE APOCALYPSE

 The night kept watching.

-And for the first time since The Cough broke the world, you had the faint, dangerous feeling that you might actually be building something again.
+And for the first time since The Cough broke the world, I had the faint, dangerous feeling that we might actually do more than hide in a swamp while the world ended.

 Bougie Apocalypse